-After shipping groups of live eggs to other facilities, twelve batches of fry were moved from the vertical trays in the incubation building to outdoor raceways between January 28 and February 26, 2016.
-The fry were reared in the raceways until they were of sufficient size that a portion of them could be marked in some manner (i.e., adipose clipped, coded-wire tagged, and/or PIT tagged).
-The adipose clip and code-wire tagged fish were collected directly from the raceways banks and then released into the corresponding concrete rearing ponds.
+After shipping two large groups of eyed eggs to other facilities, fry from nine egg-takes were moved from the vertical trays in the incubation building to outdoor raceways between January 28 and March 14, 2017.
+The fry were reared in the raceways until they were of sufficient size that a portion of them could be marked in some manner (i.e., adipose clipped and or tagged).
+Fish receiving marks and or tags were collected directly from the raceways banks and then released into the corresponding concrete rearing ponds (e.g., fish moved from raceway bank E to channel pond E).
 Fish not selected for marking were transferred from the raceway banks into the corresponding rearing ponds.
-Groups of fish selected to be PIT tagged were collected by a cast net out of the rearing ponds C, D, and E and raceway banks A and B. They were placed into their origin rearing pond after being held for a week in segregated races for recovery.
-Beginning June 16, subyearling fall Chinook salmon were released one pond at a time with one to three days between each release.
+The growth of smolts from ponds E and D was accelerated for early releases that occurred on May 23 and 25, respectively.
+The remaining smolts were released between June 9 and June 19.
+All releases occurred at night.
 These fish migrate down the old one mile long spawning channel and then down the hatchery discharge channel to the Columbia River.
-The fish were released from the last holding pond on June 24.